Rod Structures and Patching Matrices: a review: Introduction

 Fletcher and Woodhouse \cite{F,FW} gave more examples and considered the inverse problem: without looking at the metric, what data from the space-time determine $P$ and therefore the metric?
 In this way, the Lorentzian Kerr metric is determined by its \emph{rod structure} (defined below) and its asymptotic conserved quantities.
 Clearly this gives another route to black hole uniqueness, which was their aim, and emphasises the status of $P$ as the fundamental datum for the metric.
 Finally, I should mention the extension of the method to five-dimensional black holes with three commuting symmetries due to Metzner and coworkers \cite{NM1,NM2} and the catalogue of examples compiled by Gray \cite{AG}.

 The contents of this article are as follows: in Section 2, I briefly review the theory of stationary, axisymmetric space-times and give a sketch of the twistor theory described above; the notion of rod structure of a solution is discussed in Section 3; the main section is 4 where a catalogue of examples of $P$ is presented, some original and some collected from earlier work; finally there is a discussion of the inverse problem, the problem of obtaining $P$ directly from the rod structure and asymptotic quantities, in Section 5.
-Some extra material is gathered in two appendices.
+Some extra material, including a brief consideration of recovering the metric from the patching matrix, is gathered in two appendices.

 {\bf{Acknowledgements}}